French senators demand probe of Macron aides in Benalla affair

 Over recent months the Senate investigation has revealed how Benalla, who was fired from his job, was able to continue traveling on a diplomatic passport.

-The committee’s findings bring the mishandling of the Benalla affair closer to Macron, who took office in 2017 promising to raise ethical standards in publiic life.
+The committee’s findings bring the mishandling of the Benalla affair closer to Macron, who took office in 2017 promising to raise ethical standards in public life.

 Macron’s defiant reaction to the scandal prompted a slump in his popularity ratings in the summer, from which he is only now showing signs of recovering as he seeks to quell a popular rebellion over inequality and his policies.